hasanbut17314/face-recognition-backend/README.md

 - Node.js and Express.js
 - MongoDB with Mongoose
-- Google Cloud Vision API for face detection
+- Face-api.js for face detection
 - Cloudinary for image storage
 - JWT for authentication
 - Multer for file uploads